navaneethr/navaneeth-portfolio/content/blog/convert-snake-to-camel.md

 ---
 title: "Convert a nested snake_case object to camelCase"
+description: "A technical interview question about transforming snake_case objects to camelCase using JavaScript recursion and object manipulation techniques."
 date: "2025-07-02"
+tags:
+  ["javascript", "interview", "algorithms", "recursion", "object-manipulation"]
 ---

 I was recently interviewed by somebody at a company, and they asked me this question, I'll give you the backstory.